-This popular combination of talkative accompanist and jazz diva was commonly utilized on record to great acclaim beginning in the 1920s.
-Blues based novelty songs like this one were no doubt responsible in part for inspiring the double entendre vocal style that came to be known as "Hokum".
+This popular combination of talkative accompanist and jazz diva was commonly utilized on record to great acclaim beginning in the 1920's.
+Blues based novelty songs like this one were no doubt responsible (at least in part) for inspiring the popular double entendre vocal style that came to be known as "Hokum".

 If you enjoy 20sJazz.com, Please Share us with your Friends.

 For more Vaudeville & Novelty videos, click here